linode/docs/docs/databases/mysql/deploy-mysql-workbench-for-database-administration.md

 There are `.deb` and `.rpm` packages available on the Workbench [download page](https://www.mysql.com/products/workbench/).
 Alternatively, some distributions have MySQL Workbench in their repositories.

 {{< note >}}
-The screenshots in this guide were taken in Ubuntu but once Workbench is installed on your system, the subsequent steps should be similar for other plaforms.
+The screenshots in this guide were taken in Ubuntu but once Workbench is installed on your system, the subsequent steps should be similar for other platforms.
 {{< /note >}}

 When you start MySQL Workbench, you'll land at the home screen.
 Once you configure your database servers, as we'll do next, then they'll have shortcuts on the home screen.